-The average afternoon temperature in Tauranga in May 2017 was a relatively cool 17.6 degrees Celsius.
+The average afternoon temperature in Tauranga in May 2018 was 18.1 degrees C.

 Temperatures have been recorded in the Tauranga area at several sites during the last 100 years, including the current Tauranga Airport site from June 1990.